oomph-lib/oomph-lib/README.md

 ### [macOS only: OpenBLAS]

 > [!IMPORTANT]
-> Building OpenBLAS as part of the third-party libraries build is not currently supported on macOS.
-Instead, you need to install it with a package manager, e.g.
+> Building OpenBLAS as part of our third-party libraries build is not currently supported on macOS.
+Instead, you need to install it yourself, prior to the `oomph-lib` installation, with a package manager, e.g.
 >
 > ```bash
 > brew install openblas